Sean Slater: Creation

-Sean was created as an addition to the soap's existing Slater family - comprised initially of sister Stacey (Lacey Turner) and mother Jean (Gillian Wright).
+Sean was created as an addition to the soap's existing Slater family, comprised initially of sister Stacey Slater (Lacey Turner) and mother Jean Slater (Gillian Wright).
 He was first mentioned on 9 December 2005 when his sister, Stacey, unfolded a family picture to reveal a fourth member (Sean).
 It was first announced on 13 April 2006 that the character would be joining EastEnders in the coming months, with the revelation made that: "He's going to enter the Square with a bang and will be at the centre of some of the biggest storylines of the year."
 A month later, on 18 May 2006, it was announced that Robert Kazinsky had been cast in the role of Sean.
 Kazinsky said of his casting: "I've grown up with EastEnders so I can't quite believe I'll soon be part of the Slater family."

 Development

 Characterisation and relationships

 Kazinsky has described his character as "a raging psychopath".
 Explaining in greater detail his understanding of Sean's personality, he has expanded:

-Kazinsky has also spoken extensively on several of his character's romantic relationships, declaring in August 2007 that: "Until he knows himself and can forgive himself and actually let his guard down, he’s never going to be in a position where he can give to anybody other than himself.
-At the moment he’s a completely selfish, self-serving character."
-At the time, he speculated that "There’s not a single woman who can bring him out of himself, because he’s plagued by inner turmoil.
-Women can have a tempestuous fling with Sean, but they can’t ever have love with him, because he doesn’t love himself."
+Kazinsky has also spoken extensively on several of his character's romantic relationships, declaring in August 2007 that: "Until he knows himself and can forgive himself and actually let his guard down, he's never going to be in a position where he can give to anybody other than himself.
+At the moment he's a completely selfish, self-serving character."
+At the time, he speculated that "There's not a single woman who can bring him out of himself, because he's plagued by inner turmoil.
+Women can have a tempestuous fling with Sean, but they can't ever have love with him, because he doesn't love himself."
 This idea was expanded on during the character's relationship with Tanya Branning, of which Kazinsky explained: "I don't believe he loves Tanya, I think he's obsessed with her which is a different thing entirely.
 I think that unconsciously he wants to pay homage to his dad Brian by being the father that he was.
 And stepping into Max's shoes and taking over his family would have helped him to do that.
 It's all to do with the guilt he felt over killing his father which is silly really.
 He didn't stick a knife in him or anything.
 He hit him and the next day he died of an aneurysm.
 But as a 16-year-old boy Sean blamed it on himself."